ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 #### 2.1 Study

-The micro:bit works at 3.3V while the workstation works at 5V.
+The micro:bit works at 3.3V while we have to operate the circuit on the long breadboard at 5V.
 This means that a _logic high_ in the two circuits is actually at different voltages.
-Logic level voltages are a [big deal](https://www.allaboutcircuits.com/textbook/digital/chpt-3/logic-signal-voltage-levels/), but we only need to say here that the two circuits should not be connected directly to each other (as we did in the last assignment :D).
-Instead, we use a [logic level converter circuit](https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide) to bridge the two circuits. _Notice the diode pointing from low voltage to high voltage!_
+Logic level voltages are a [big deal](https://www.allaboutcircuits.com/textbook/digital/chpt-3/logic-signal-voltage-levels/).
+Read the [short section in Lesson 006: Memory on binary numbers](https://docs.google.com/document/d/1TiirGwXiKg6ehxjVPpW-ISQryf8eqycvG4PZMq8cm2U/edit#heading=h.2bm72yu21rie).

+Most importantly for us, the two circuits should **not** be connected directly to each other (as we did in the last assignment :D).
+Instead, we use a voltage (aka logic) level converter circuit to bridge the micro:bit and long breadboard circuits.
+We will be using [one of two voltage level boards](https://docs.google.com/document/d/18IDsrQlZY_QkmWG7FFtGqd9M2S1wL8ShJrD00aHwBwQ/edit#heading=h.fx9d22emrhnr).
+On the [board diagram of Bi-Directional Logic Level Converter](https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide#board-overview), notice the [zener diode](https://www.digikey.com/en/maker/blogs/zener-diode-basic-operation-and-applications) across the FET, pointing from low voltage to high voltage!_

 #### 2.2 Apply

 1. Hook up one of the converters and power it properly as shown in the hookup guide.
 You need to power the two sides with the two different voltages and two _different grounds_! _Warning: Please, do not confuse the **low voltage 3.3V** with the **high voltage 5V** or you will damage the converter._
-2. Hook up a workstation TTL switch on the _high side_ and, while togling it, measure the voltage on the _low side_ with the multimeter.
+2. **TODO** Hook up a workstation TTL switch on the _high side_ and, while togling it, measure the voltage on the _low side_ with the multimeter.
-3. Now connect the _low side_ pin to a digital input pin of the micro:bit.
+3. **TODO** Now connect the _low side_ pin to a digital input pin of the micro:bit.
 Drive an external LED with another pin, as in [Assigment 5](https://github.com/ivogeorg/asst-cpe-transistors/blob/master/requirements.md#requirements-1).
 Record a very short video to show your circuit operating and link to it in your README.
 4. Hook up a ditigal output pin from the micro:bit to the _low side_ and measure the voltage on the _high side_ with the multimeter.
 5. Now hook up the corresponding _high side_ pin to one TTL output LED as in the [previous section](#3-3-bit-modulus-counter).
-Record a very short video to show your circuit operating and link to it in your README.

 #### 2.3 Present

 **TODO**
+Record a very short video to show your circuit operating and link to it in your README.

 ### Section 3: Clock signal from the micro:bit